datacarpentry/semester-biology/exercises/Good-style-format-the-code-R.md

 - Download [the script]({{ site.baseurl }}/code/bad-style-R.R).
 - Take a minute to understand what is going on.
-- Modify the code so that it still does teh same thing, but is easier to read because it has better style.
+- Modify the code so that it still does the same thing, but is easier to read because it has better style.